Monday, 27/01/2020, to Sunday, 02/02/2020

 Video tutorial: How to show the current calender week in the Mac OS X calendar

-Most printed calendars show the calendar week in the small print. amazon offers so many calendars that they even sell some.
-One of the best calendars is probably Moleskine Large Weekly Notebook - of course showing the calendar week.
+Most printed calendars show the calendar week in the small print.
+One of the best calendars is probably Moleskine Large Weekly Notebook, which - of course - shows you the number of each week.

 It's also very simple to display week numbers in digital calendars (whose slave we are everyday ;-)):